-Dr Plummer received his doctorate in microbial physiology from the University of Surrey, UK and has since built his career specialising in antibiotic research and development.
-His research on the use of normal flora in the prevention and treatment of genito-urinary candidiasis has won numerous awards.
+Nigel Plummer PhD has his doctorate in micobial physiology from the University of Surrey, UK and has worked at Pfizer in antibiotic research and development.
+His research on the use of normal flora in the prevention and treatment of genito-urinary candidiasis has won him numerous awards.

-Dr Plummer continues his solid commitment to research specialising in probiotics, natural antimicrobials and fish oils in collaboration with research institutes and universities within the UK, including Addenbrooke’s Hospital, Cambridge, the University of Swansea Medical School, Cardiff University and the University of Sheffield Medical School.
+Dr Plummer continues his solid commitment to research and specialises in probiotics, natural antimicrobials and fish oils.
+He has collaborated with research institutes and universities within the UK and Europe, including Addenbrooke’s Hospital Cambridge, the University of Swansea Medical School, Cardiff University and the University of Sheffield Medical School.